The search for the South Island kōkako commenced four decades ago.

 This remarkable bird needs you!
 And we need credible reports so that we can act swiftly to conserve the species.

 Please tell us about calls you hear.
 Bear in mind though, calls alone are not definitive evidence of survival.
 Too many other birds can call in a similar way (particularly tuis and kaka).
 For this reason, we are less likely to be convinced by calls alone.
 But we’d be delighted to listen to what you’ve recorded.
+Although smart phones have voice recording capability, there are better apps for recording bird song - read more here.

 If you’d like to receive regular updates on reports and the search itself, email email@example.com.